ganyicz/bond/README.md

 ### Else statement

 Alpine does not support else statements out of the box.
-Bond adds a _partial_ support for it.
-The limitation is that the template with `x-else` directive must be inside the parent template.
+Bond adds _partial_ support for it.
+The limitation is that the template with the `x-else` directive must be inside the parent template.

 ```html
 <template x-if="active">